hackforla/data-science/LAANE/README.md

 normalization is needed and it can be handled in the main program main program will open the files and process them and enter them into the sqlite db main will be the only executable file as of right now.
+Main will also need to dedup data before processing to minimize any duplication in database

 ## Notes on how to use normalize_address module
 ### Below are some notes for how to use normalize_address for the project since it's replacing a lot of custom code.